 Celestron, Customer Service Department, 2835 Columbia Street, Torrance, CA 90503

-To conclude our Celestron 127 EQ PowerSeeker telescope review, this scope is an excellent value that can be considered by any beginner astronomer.
-It has a large aperture, great focal length and an abundance of other features that makes it worth every penny.
-You can use it both for basic observation and astrophotography, to witness targets like the Lagoon nebula or the Orion nebula, but also Jupiter, Mars or Venus.
+To conclude our Celestron PowerSeeker 127 EQ telescope review, this scope is an excellent value that can be considered by any beginner astronomer.
+It has a large aperture, great focal length, and an abundance of other features that make it worth every penny.